arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 The second link is to the [type-families page](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/type-families.html) in the GHC manual.
-It's good if you already know about type families and just a refresher, but it's not good as an introduction to type families.
+It's good if you already know about type families and just want a refresher, but it's not good as an introduction to type families.

 The third result is an [article](https://www.fpcomplete.com/school/to-infinity-and-beyond/pick-of-the-week/type-families-and-pokemon) on FP Complete.
-It gets points for being about Pokemon, but the setup/motivation for using type families is way too long.
+It gets points for being about Pokemon, but the setup/motivation for using type families is way too long[^2].

 The fourth result is an introduction to [type families](https://ocharles.org.uk/blog/posts/2014-12-12-type-families.html) by